-Introducing Windows NT workstations into an existing Unigraphics environment provides many benefits.
-Current Windows NT workstations provide better performance than UNIX workstation at a lower cost, while providing one desktop for running Unigraphics as well as a wide range of engineering and office automation software.
+Introducing Windows NT workstations into an existing UNIX Workstation environment provides many benefits.
+Current Windows NT workstations provide better performance than UNIX workstation at a lower cost, while providing one desktop for running all their applications.

-The Windows NT workstation environment allows a wide variety of alternatives for interoperability with existing UNIX Unigraphics environments.
+The Windows NT workstation environment allows a wide variety of alternatives for interoperability with existing UNIX environments.
 While the number of options may be confusing at first, having this variety allows users to select a solution that best fits their current and future needs.